ClathomasPrime/linear-prefs/tex/notes.md

 [39] Saporiti, A. (forthcoming) On the existence of Nash equilibrium in electoral competition.
 Game Theory and Information

-[!]
-Gans and Smart (1996).
-Majority voting with single-crossing preferences.
-Journal of Public Economics. https://www.sciencedirect.com/science/article/pii/0047272795015035

-    Also equivalent.
-They bring together previous research on related pref sets.
-    They discusses ease of checking in practice (by this they DONT mean computational ease, they mean that you can prove certain scenarios end up being single crossing under certain assumptions, and you can easily prove things (I think - I really really don't understand all the economics mumbo jumbo)).

-Computational Complexity of checking a condition on a pref set
-====

-[!]
-Are There Any Nicely Structured Preference Profiles Nearby? citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.377.3567&rep=rep1&type=pdf

-    Problem: how many {voters, outcomes} must you delete to get a _____ set of preferences

-[!]
-Computational aspects of nearly single-peaked electorates. https://arxiv.org/abs/1211.2627

-    Concurrent with previous paper, but focusing on single-peaked (with a bit more detail)

-[!]
-A characterization of the single-peaked domain. https://link.springer.com/article/10.1007/s00355-010-0476-3

-    Prove that single-peaded is equivalent to "worst-restricted" (among any tripple of outcomes, some is never ranked worst) plus a "forbidden subconfiguration" (they call it an alpha-configuration - the preference set is "4 > 1 > 2 > 3; 4 > 3 > 2 > 1" basically the whole idea).

-    Mentions https://www.sciencedirect.com/science/article/pii/0167637786900726 had an algorithm
-    for checking SP as well.

-[!]
-A characterization of the single-crossing domain. https://link.springer.com/article/10.1007/s00355-012-0717-8

-    Inspired by the previous paper, these guys give a "forbidden subconfiguration" characterization of single-crossing.
-Because their techniques are algorithmic, they also get a (fairly complicated) O(nm^2) time algorithm for checking single-crossing (and ordering voters accordingly).

 Less useful links: